Maysie Tift, M.A., MFT

 What constitutes an alcohol problem?
 It's not useful to divide drinkers into polarities of "alcoholics" and "non-alcoholics", because it obscures the huge numbers of alcohol consumers who are not physically dependent, but nevertheless experience negative consequences.

-the text for diagnosing mental illness and substance disorders in the U.S.) underscored this by changing the defining criteria for alcohol-related disorders.
+The latest edition of the DSM (the text for diagnosing mental illness and substance disorders in the U.S.) underscored this by changing the defining criteria for alcohol-related disorders.
 While the previous edition (DSM-4) had separate criteria for "alcohol abuse" and "alcohol dependence," the DSM-5 brings the two together under the term "Alcohol Use Disorder (AUD)".
 AUD recognizes that it's more useful to talk about substance use behavior in terms of a continuum with many shades of grey between individuals who do not use substances at all, and those whose lives and health are profoundly damaged by substance use.

 Anyone who regularly drinks alcohol, no matter where on this spectrum, has to monitor how their patterns of use affect their lives and their mental & emotional health to weigh the costs and benefits.
 Obviously, this becomes more urgent for heavy and high-risk drinkers.

-What is"moderate" or "healthy" use of alcohol?
+What is"moderate" or "safe" use of alcohol?

 From a harm reduction perspective, each person must define for herself what constitutes an acceptable amount and frequency of alcohol consumption.
 However, it can be a helpful to start with a discussion of how health experts define moderate use.